GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

     </thead>
 <tbody>
     <tr>
-      <td scope="row">Identify and review applicable accessibility laws and standards, Office of Management and Budget (OMB) guidance, and policies.</td>
+      <th scope="row">Identify and review applicable accessibility laws and standards, Office of Management and Budget (OMB) guidance, and policies.</th>
       <td>
       <ul>
       <li>Identify what tasks your agency performs.</li>